What is Shadow Work?

 Journalling: Draw a line in the middle of the page, have one side of the page represent the side of you that you like and accept, and have the other side of the page represent the side of you that you dislike, judge, or something that you see in others that you would never want to see in yourself.

 Drawing: Draw out ‘the best version of yourself’ and ‘the worst version of yourself.’
-Pay attention to their facial expressions, what they wear, how they compose themselves.
-You don’t have to be good at drawing to do this, simply play with the idea.
+Please pay attention to their facial expressions, what they wear, and how they compose themselves.
+You don’t have to be good at drawing to do this; play with the idea.
 Now, next to each version of ‘you’, list the desirable and undesirable qualities.
-Then, imagine these two characters have a dialogue.
+Then, imagine these two characters having a dialogue.
 You may supplement this with a journal.

 Finally, create a drawing that is a version of you that combines the above.